Darren Kimura

 Darren T. Kimura (born September 10, 1974, Hilo, Hawaii) is an American businessman, inventor, and investor.
-He is best known as the inventor of Micro Concentrated solar power (CSP) technology otherwise known as MicroCSP.
+He is best known as the inventor of micro concentrated solar power (CSP) technology known as MicroCSP.

 Life

 Kimura was born to Japanese American parents in Hilo, Hawaii and graduated from Waiakea High School.
 He achieved the rank of Eagle Scout as a member in the Boy Scouts of America.
 He studied Computer Science and Business Management at the University of Hawaiʻi at Mānoa.
 He later attended Portland State University, studying Electrical Engineering and Stanford University studying Computer Science and is an Alumni from the Stanford Graduate School of Business.
-During the 2009 flu pandemic, Newsweek covered Darren's challenges in finding Tamiflu for his wife Kelly due to hoarding.
+During the 2009 flu pandemic, Newsweek covered Darren's challenges in finding Tamiflu due to hoarding.